 In April 2011 the AAMC released MR5: 5th Comprehensive Review of the Medical College Admission Test (MCAT), which is a draft report of recommendations for changes in content coverage and format of the MCAT.
-The changes to the MCAT will be implemented in 2015.
-Students can find more information about these changes in the 2nd Edition of the 2015 MCAT Preview Guide.
-The prehealth advisor will continue to provide new information about the changes to the MCAT as it becomes available.
+The changes to the MCAT were implemented in 2015.
+Students can learn more about the MCAT at the official AAMC MCAT2015 information page or on the MCAT page within this website.
+The prehealth advisor will continue to share updates as information about MCAT2015 becomes available.

-Every October the Office of Health Professions Advising holds an MCAT information session at which we review the format of the test and discuss various study methods.
+Every October the Health Professions Advising Office holds an MCAT information session at which we review the format of the test and discuss various study methods.
 Usually junior and senior premedical students attend the information session, but all students are welcome.
 Premedical students typically take the MCAT in the late spring or early summer of the year that they are applying to medical school.
-Note that starting in 2013 the Writing Sample section will be removed from the MCAT.

-Becoming a physician and practicing medicine requires significant personal sacrifice and commitment.
-You should definitely explore medicine from as many perspectives as possible to be certain that it is the right career for you.
-While at Bryn Mawr you can take advantage of opportunities to volunteer in hospitals and clinics, attend seminars by physicians, and participate in “focus groups”, which are informal student-run clubs devoted to exploring specific areas in medicine.
-You can also take advantage of the externships available through the Career Development Office.
-Externships are opportunities for you to “shadow” a Bryn Mawr or Haverford alumna/us who is a health professional during winter or spring break.
+Medical training and practice require significant commitment and personal sacrifice.
+You should explore medicine from as many perspectives as possible to be certain that it is the right career for you.
+While at Bryn Mawr you can take advantage of opportunities to volunteer in hospitals and clinics, attend seminars by physicians, and participate in “focus groups,” which are informal, student-run clubs devoted to exploring specific areas in medicine and other health professions.
+You can also take advantage of the externships available through the Career and Professional Development (CPD) Office.
+Externships provide opportunities to spend winter or spring break “shadowing” a Bryn Mawr alumna who is a health professional.

-The Prehealth Listserv: Be sure that your name is added to the Prehealth Listserv.
-Much useful information will be sent out as e-mail over this listserv including announcements about special events on campus, research and internship opportunities, application deadlines, etc. The undergraduate student prehealth club also announces its meetings and activities over the listserv.
+The Prehealth Listserv: Be sure to join the Prehealth Listserv, which the Office uses to send useful information, including announcements about special events on campus, research and internship opportunities, application deadlines.
+The undergraduate student Prehealth Society also announces its meetings and activities over the listserv.

 To subscribe to the prehealth listserv go to the website: mailman.brynmawr.edu .
 Choose the subscription page, scroll down to and select Prehealth-l.
 Complete the subscription form using your Bryn Mawr e-mail address.
 After you submit the subscription form, your request will be sent to the listserv moderator for final approval.
 You can unsubscribe from the prehealth listserv at anytime by logging back into the subscription page, and completing a form at the bottom.